koskath/arete2/course_content/SC/final_md_files/Lecture0/lecture_0_slide_4_mandatory-literature.md

-# Supply chain Mandatory Literature:
+# Slide 4 of Lecture 0 contains information about Supply chain Mandatory Literature:

 The mandatory literature consists of the following.
 The textbook is: Mangan, J., Lalwani, C.C. and Calatayud, A. (2021) Global Logistics and Supply Chain Management, 4th Edition, ISBN: 978-1-119-70299-3, Wiley.
 The reading list consists of a mix of articles and business cases, as specified on the next page.
 In-class exercises, in addition to the reading list, include short features and cases that shall be prescribed where necessary; these cases shall be accessible as per the lecturer’s instructions in the class, and on CANVAS.